Lithium facts

 International context

-China is the global leader in lithium processing, with most of the processed products being used in battery production.
+China dominates lithium processing, with most of the processed products being used in battery manufacturing.

 Ranking Country Tonnes Percentage of the total